 rpcdaemon at the

-tg is listening on.
+--datadir to point to the datadir folder.
 From there we’re exposing our RPC endpoint to “all IPs” by using

 --http.addr="0.0.0.0" and we’re listening on port 8545.
 We’ve basically disabled any host or cors checking by using

 The rpcdaemon doesn’t have a database to get corrupted so no need to worry about killing the process.

 LISTENING ON ALL IP ADDRESSES AND DISABLING HOST/CORS CHECKING IS NOT RECOMMENDED IF YOUR SERVER IS REACHABLE FROM THE INTERNET.

 I assume that most people reading this are just trying to run a node inside their own network, and that some sort of firewall should be protecting their node from external connections.
 Otherwise, you should setup

 ufw or similar on your node to protect your endpoints.
 Of course if you’re running Erigon on your workstation or you have no reason to access it remotely you can change

 127.0.0.1 and then only local connections will be accepted.